Here's a list of mantras that you can listen to right now. These are Shiva mantras perfect for healing.

 Panchakshari Mantra: Shiva’s Power In 5 Syllables

 The literal meaning of Panchakshari is ‘five letters'.
 This refers to the syllables Na Mah Shi Va Ya.

 And according to the school of Hinduism, these five syllables are more than just a holy chant.

 Adi Shankaracharya composed the Panchakshari stotram with 5 verses that correspond to each syllable.
-Each verse offers praise to Shiva, and seeks his lessing with a salutation.
+Each verse offers praise to Shiva and seeks his blessing with a salutation.